acatone-git/TSP-NB/README.md

 # Setup

 - Download the TSP-CB archive from the [release page](https://github.com/acatone-git/TSP-CustomBezels/releases)
-- Extract the archive & copy to the extracted folders to X:\RetroArch\.retroarch\
+- Extract the archive & copy to the extracted folder to X:\RetroArch\.retroarch\overlay

+# Enable Bezels